TROY571/AND1_App_project/README.md

 NonFunctional Requirements:

-1.The app will not show Ads.
+1.The app will not show Ads. ✓
-2.The app will not collect user information.
+2.The app will not collect user information.✓